Public Key Cryptography

 A post-quantum secure signature scheme whose security is based (only) on the security of a hash function.
 Unfortunately XMSS is stateful, meaning the private key changes with each signature, and only a certain pre-specified number of signatures can be created.
 If the same state is ever used to generate two signatures, then the whole scheme becomes insecure, and signatures can be forged.

-A post-quantum secure signature scheme whose security is based (only) on the security of a hash function.
+The Stateless Hash-Based Digital Signature Standard (SLH-DSA) is the FIPS 205 post-quantum secure signature scheme whose security is solely based on the security of a hash function.
 Unlike XMSS, it is a stateless signature scheme, meaning that the private key does not change with each signature.
 It has high security but very long signatures and high runtime.

 FrodoKEM